Meet Larry, Tucson senior

 After the area becomes numb, the radiologist will insert one or two needles into the fractured vertebral body while observing under fluoroscopy.
 A small amount of contrast material may be injected to confirm the proper needle position.
 A cavity may be created to deposit the cement.
 Bone cement mixed with a small amount of inert barium will then be injected through the needle into the fractured vertebral body.
 Once a sufficient amount of bone cement has been placed, the needles will be removed, and bandages will be placed over the insertion sites.
 You will remain on your stomach for about ten minutes while the cement begins to harden.
 You will then turn over and lie on your back for up to two hours while the cement continues to strengthen.
 You will then be discharged and will be given instructions and phone numbers of whom to call if you have any problems.

 The contrast agent that is used during the procedure is an iodine-based material.
 Radiology Ltd. uses only non-ionic contrast agents (the safest kind), but with all contrast agents there is always the potential for allergic reaction.
 Be sure to tell your technologist if you have experienced a reaction to CT contrast in the past.
-If you are diabetic and take Glucophage, Glucovance, or any other type of metformin medication to regulate your diabetes, you will need to stop taking it for 48 hours after your exam.

 For your safety and the protection of others, we do not allow anybody except patients in our exam rooms.